37% of businesses have implemented some form of AI in the workplace.

-For the “ordinary Joe” the forecast is, of course, radically less optimistic.
+For the “average Joe,” the forecast is, of course, radically less optimistic.

-According to Mike West, “Machine Learning Evangelist”, for entry-level AI coders and programmers, studying 3-4 hours a day could attain them the required knowledge of AI coding in less than a year.
+According to Mike West, “Machine Learning Evangelist,” for entry-level AI coders and programmers, studying 3-4 hours a day could help attain them the required knowledge of AI coding in less than a year.

 5 Pre-Made AI Tech Tools, Frameworks And Templates

-Everyone willing to dab into AI bandwagon asked themselves the same question: is there some open-source, free AI tech templates to be used?
+Everyone willing to dab into AI bandwagon has likely asked themselves the same question: are there any open-source, free AI tech templates?

 Luckily – yes!
 And, thankfully, they are great time-savers, too.

-TensorFlow has a flexible architecture allowing developers to “deploy computation to one or more CPUs in a desktop, server or mobile device with a single API”, although this library itself provides multiple APIs.
+It has a flexible architecture allowing developers to “deploy computation to one or more CPUs in a desktop, server or mobile device with a single API,” although this library itself provides multiple APIs.